rancher-sandbox/cos-toolkit-docs/content/en/docs/Examples/creating_bootable_images.md

-# Creating bootable images
+---
+title: "Creating bootable images"
+linkTitle: "Creating bootable images"
+weight: 3
+date: 2017-01-05
+description: >

-This document describes the requirements to create standard container images that can be used to deploy a `cOS` derivative and which are supported.
+  This document describes the requirements to create standard container images that can be used for `cOS` deployments
+---

-You can find the examples below in the `examples` folder.
+You can find the examples below in the [examples](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/examples) folder.

 ## From standard images